iNouis/Bakery-Database-Project/README.md

 # Bakery-Database-Project
-n this project, we chose to work on a bakery database; several modules, including branches, managers, employees, customers, product, and payment, are designed taking into account the most fundamental requirements.
+In this project, we chose to work on a bakery database; several modules, including branches, managers, employees, customers, product, and payment, are designed taking into account the most fundamental requirements.